quyse/coil-toolchain-msvs/README.md

 This repo allows to build QEMU VM image with installed MSVS as a sandbox-compatible Nix derivation, in fully automatic fashion.

+## Usage

+This repository is not meant to be used directly.
+Please see Coil Toolchain for Windows project for a usage example.

 ## Implementation

 The script runs in two stages.